 The first thing that hit me about the Grand Hyatt Kauai is that it’s a huge property.
 We’re talking Vegas-sized proportions.
 The lobby is a huge open space built around a courtyard with birds and gardens, and through those you can see out to the ocean since the hotel is built onto a hillside.

 This had some obvious drawbacks.
 For example, finding our room required taking an elevator down to the ground floor and walking down several long hallways, but these hallways were open air and had light wells on one side with rooms on the other.
 It was more pleasant than it had to be even if finding our way back to reception and to the Grand Club was something I was never quite comfortable with.

 Being on the ground floor is actually a benefit at this hotel.
-Our room opened directly onto a broad lawn with hammocks and a path along the beach.
+Our room opened directly onto a broad lawn, which can benefit from a Lawn Replacement, with hammocks and a path along the beach.
 It was possible to leave the room through the “back” door onto the lawn and get to the ocean or pool in less time than if we went back to the hallway.
 Plus I liked that we had much more space to spread out and weren’t constrained by a balcony.